Netflix and device both freeze

 Reset the Netflix app

-4. Slide the Reset switch to the On position.
+3. Slide the Reset switch on to reset the app.

 Reinstall the Netflix app

-Uninstalling the app will remove any TV shows and movies downloaded on your device and sign you out of your account.
+Uninstalling the app will delete any downloads saved to your device and sign you out of Netflix.

-1. From the home screen, tap and hold the Netflix app.
+1. Go to the home screen, then tap and hold the Netflix app.

 2. Tap Remove app > Delete app > Delete.